Hello Planning Mashers!

 When it comes to habit trackers, the less is actually more!
 I know how exciting it is at the beginning when you get a million ideas on what to track, and you just can’t wait to try them all and change your life.

 Truth is, when you track so many things, your habit tracker can easily become a chore, or maybe something you don’t even look back at.

-Another great option is the weekly small trackers.
-The easier you make it or yourself to use a tracker, the more likely you’re to follow through, so having it in your weekly is super beneficial.
+Another great option is the small weekly trackers.
+The easier you make it for yourself to use a tracker, the more likely you’re to follow through, so having it in your weekly is super beneficial.
 Every day when you open your weekly, the tracker is there, reminding you to build a better life.

 Some of you might be asking now “But Masha! why don’t you use a weekly tracker then?”
 First, thanks for noticing!
 You’re such an observant Masher!